-- 12.5 Appropriate measures shall be applied to minimize: - catch, waste and discards of non-target species (both fish and non-fish species). - impacts on associated, dependent or endangered species - 12.6 Non target catches, including discards, of stocks other than the "stock under consideration" shall be monitored and shall not threaten these non-target stocks with serious risk of extinction, recruitment overfishing or other impacts that are likely to be irreversible or very slowly reversible; if such impacts arise, effective remedial action shall be taken. - 12.11 There shall be outcome indicator(s) consistent with achieving management objectives for non-target stocks (i.e. avoiding overfishing and other impacts that are likely to be irreversible or very slowly reversible).
+- catch, waste and discards of non-target species (both fish and non-fish species). - impacts on associated, dependent or endangered species

+12.6 Non target catches, including discards, of stocks other than the "stock under consideration" shall be monitored and shall not threaten these non-target stocks with serious risk of extinction, recruitment overfishing or other impacts that are likely to be irreversible or very slowly reversible; if such impacts arise, effective remedial action shall be taken.

+12.11 There shall be outcome indicator(s) consistent with achieving management objectives for nontarget stocks (i.e. avoiding overfishing and other impacts that are likely to be irreversible or very slowly reversible).